 - Do you assume people are uninterested, rather than busy?

 Mike Carroll, head of growth at Nutshell, underscores that first problem.
 “You’re bound to let valuable opportunities float away without a sales engagement platform in place to do the remembering for you,” says Carroll.
 “Standardizing your follow-up sequence in your SEP is a necessity—a lead shouldn’t be considered ‘dead’ until the sales rep has attempted contact as many times as your sales process specifies.
 And even if you never hear back from the prospect, you should add them to your marketing email list to stay on their radar.”

 Find the problem, and fix it.
-Following up is that important.
+Following up is important.

 You don’t send enough follow-ups